ArjunaCluster/ArjunaUsers/about/hardware.md

 is not backed up and has no redundancy or fault tolerance. ***A single disk failure will result in a total loss of data.***

-> Long term storage of data on Arjuna is not recommended.
+> Arjuna's RAID Storage is not for long-term storage of data.
 Please store important
 > or critical data elsewhere.

 [RAID 0]: https://en.wikipedia.org/wiki/Standard_RAID_levels#RAID_0

-Weekly disk usage emails are sent out via the list serve.
-Please be mindful of your usage, and remove files when they are not longer needed.
+Weekly disk usage emails are sent out via the list-serve.
+Please be mindful of your usage, and promptly remove unused files.

 The following command will remove all files in your home directory with a given type (This example will remove `*.gpw` files)